San Jose Alcohol Rehab

 - Withdrawing from important social or work activities because of alcohol.

 - Experiencing withdrawal symptoms when not drinking.

-In 2018 it was recorded that around 14.4 million U.S. citizens that were over the age of 18 had been diagnosed with alcohol use disorder.
+In 2018 around 14.4 million U.S. citizens over the age of 18 had been diagnosed with alcohol use disorder.
 An estimated 401,000 people between the ages of 12-17 had been diagnosed with AUD as well.
 With the rising tide of alcohol abuse, it is more important than ever to find addiction treatment as soon as possible.

 There is no definite cause of alcoholism.
 However, there are many theories as to why a person would develop alcohol addiction.
-One theory is the idea that AUD is influenced by both genetics and the environment the individual was raised and resides in.
+One theory is the idea that AUD is influenced by genetics and the environment in which the individual was raised and resides.

 Several studies have indicated that there is a link between genetic susceptibility to depression and developing alcohol addiction.
 Other research suggests that alcoholism can be inherited and will evolve from a young age.
-There are a variety of reasons that could indicate the cause for AUD; understanding why someone would have this disease is a vital component for recovery.
+There are various reasons that could indicate the cause for AUD; understanding why someone would have this disease is a vital component for recovery.